avakanski/Graph_NNs_for_Multi_Omics_Integration/README.md

 Authors: Fadi Alharbi, Aleksandar Vakanski, Boyu Zhang, Murtada K. Elbashir, Mohanad Mohammed

-Recent studies on integrating multiple omics data highlighted the potential to advance our understanding of the cancer disease process.
-Computational models based on graph neural networks and attention-based architectures have demonstrated promising results for cancer classification due to their ability to model complex relationships among biological entities.
-However, challenges related to addressing the high dimensionality and complexity in integrating multi-omics data, as well as in constructing graph structures that effectively capture the interactions between nodes, remain active areas of research.

 This study evaluates graph neural network architectures for multi-omics (MO) data integration based on graph-convolutional networks (GCN), graph-attention networks (GAT), and graph-transformer networks (GTN).
 Differential gene expression and LASSO (Least Absolute Shrinkage and Selection Operator) regression are employed for reducing the omics data dimensionality and feature selection; hence, the developed models are referred to as LASSO-MOGCN, LASSO-MOGAT, and LASSO-MOGTN.
 Graph structures constructed using sample correlation matrices and protein-protein interaction networks are investigated.
 Experimental validation is performed with a dataset of 8,464 samples from 31 cancer types and normal tissue, comprising messenger-RNA, micro-RNA, and DNA methylation data.
 The results show that the models integrating multi-omics data outperformed the models trained on single omics data, where LASSO-MOGAT achieved the best overall performance, with an accuracy of 95.9%.
 The findings also suggest that correlation-based graph structures enhance the models’ ability to identify shared cancer-specific signatures across patients in comparison to protein-protein interaction networks-based graph structures.

 ## 📁 Repository Organization
-The code in the repository presents a comparative analysis for three different types of graph-based neural networks with multi-omics data integration (mRNA, miRNA and DNA methylation) for cancer prediction.
+The code in the repository presents a comparative analysis for three different types of graph-based neural networks with multi-omics data integration (mRNA, miRNA, and DNA methylation) for cancer prediction.

 The architectures employ two types of graph structures: PPI (protein-protein interaction) network and correlation matrix.